Saima Qureshi: Early life

 Saima was born on 8 November 1978 in Karachi, Pakistan.
 She completed her early education in Karachi and graduated from University of Karachi.
 Saima's mother Rozina was a film actress and her father Riffat Qureshi was a sound specialist of movies.

 Career

 Saima made her debut as an actress on PTV (Pakistan Television) in the 1995.
 She was noted for her roles in dramas Harjaee, Chahatein, Tujh Pe Qurban, Mann Ka Bhanwar, Talluq and Dil Ki Dehleez Par.
 Then she also appeared in dramas Jithani, Khushboo Ka Ghar, Tootay Huway Taray, Cheekh, Deewar-e-Shab and Choti Choti Batain.
 Since then she has appeared in dramas Resham Gali Ki Husna, Nand, Bandhay Aik Dor Say, Ek Jhoota Lafz Mohabbat, Ishq Hai and Amanat.

 Personal life

-Saima is married and actor Daniyal Khan is her son.
 Saima's aunt Afshan Qureshi is an actress and her uncle Abid Qureshi was an actor as is her cousin Faysal Quraishi.